Schullogin/Schullogin.github.io/content/issues/2024-03-25T0900--Schullogin_Bildungsserver_Wartung_Backbone-Router_(27.03.2024,_1300_-_1900_Uhr).md

 ---
 title: "Schullogin/Bildungsserver: Wartung Backbone-Router (27.03.2024, 13:00 - 19:00 Uhr)"
-date: 2024-03-25T09:00:00
+date: 2024-03-27T13:00:00
-# resolved: true # field not needed for maintenance informational
+resolved: true # field not needed for maintenance informational
-# resolvedWhen: 2024-03-25T09:00:00 # field not needed for maintenance informational
+resolvedWhen: 2024-03-27T19:00:00 # field not needed for maintenance informational
 # severity: down # field not needed for maintenance informational
 informational: true # field makes issue look more like a blog post and removes any references to downtime length
-pin: true # Resolving: set to false
+pin: false # Resolving: set to false
 affected:
 - Anmeldung
 - Support